nicseltzer/python-training/README.md

 import pdb

 '''
-Example script to show the the basal functionality of the python debugger (pdb)
+Example script to show the the base functionality of the python debugger (pdb)
 '''